Plastic Is Already In Blood. Now It Maybe In Our Brains, Research says

 However, he added that more research is needed to determine the relationship between plastics and these brain disorders.

 The team of researchers also included experts from Austria, the US, Hungary, and the Netherlands.
-They were alarmed by the speed with which plastic reached the mice's brain by breaching the blood-brain barrier.
+They were alarmed by the speed with which plastic reached the mice's brains by breaching the blood-brain barrier.

-According to Science Alert, this barrier helps shield the brain from potential threats by blocking the passage of toxins and other undesirable things.
-So, it became imperative for the scientists to find the reason behind this behaviour.
+According to Science Alert, this barrier helps shield the brain from potential threats by blocking the passage of toxins and other undesirable substances.
+Therefore, it became imperative for scientists to find the reason behind this behaviour.

 "With the help of computer models, we discovered that a certain surface structure (biomolecular corona) was crucial in enabling plastic particles to pass into the brain," co-senior author of the study, Oldamur Holloczki, told Science Alert.
 Holloczki is a nanoplastics chemist at the University of Debrecen in Hungary.

-In a published paper, the researcher said that only 0.293 micrometre-sized particles were able to be taken up from the gastrointestinal tract and penetrate the blood brain barrier.
+In a published paper, the researcher said that only 0.293 micrometre-sized particles could be taken up from the gastrointestinal tract and penetrate the blood-brain barrier.

 Previous studies have shown that plastic has infiltrated most parts of the human body, including our blood, organs, placentas, breast milk and gastrointestinal systems.